What is Paddle?

 How can I reinstall the app if I change my mind about using Paddle in the future?

-If you would like to reinstall the app after uninstalling it, simply visit the App store (if you have an iPhone) or Google Play store (if you have an android phone) to download it again.
+If you would like to reinstall the app after uninstalling it, simply visit the App store (if you have an iPhone) or Google Play store (if you have an Android phone) to download it again.
+You will only have access to the app if you have downloaded it previously via an email invitation.

 Can I delete my Paddle account?

 There is also the option to permanently delete your Paddle account.
-However, if you choose this option, all data stored within the app will be deleted from the web-based version of Paddle as well as the mobile app and will not be recoverable (please see the user guide at https://www.paddleapp.org) for further information).
+However, if you choose this option, all data stored within the app will be deleted from the web-based version of Paddle as well as the mobile app and will not be recoverable (please see the user guide at https://www.paddleapp.org for further information).
+Your outcome data (the questionnaires and any other questions which you complete via the app after being discharged from treatment) will be held by your local ‘talking therapies’ (IAPT) service on their secure data management system.

-Can I contact my therapist via the app?
+Can I contact my therapist or my NHS Talking Therapies service via the app?